atan4583/atan4583.github.io/_posts/2018-07-26-Project 1-ImageClassifier.md

 ---

 # Develop an AI Application
 Build a flower image classifier with a Pytorch pre-trained deep learning model.
-This project is part of the deliverables for my [AI Programming with python Nanodegree](https://www.udacity.com/course/ai-programming-python-nanodegree--nd089) (AIPND) with Udacity.
+This project is part of the deliverables for my <a href="https://www.udacity.com/course/ai-programming-python-nanodegree--nd089" target="_blank">AI Programming with Python Nanodegree</a> (AIPND) with Udacity.

 ## Dataset
-The data set contains images of flowers from 102 different species in [this dataset](https://s3.amazonaws.com/content.udacity-data.com/nd089/flower_data.tar.gz) from Udacity AIPND program.
+The data set contains images of flowers from 102 different species in <a href="https://s3.amazonaws.com/content.udacity-data.com/nd089/flower_data.tar.gz" target="_blank">this dataset </a> from Udacity AIPND program.
 Here are some example images from the dataset.

 ![png](/images/Project1-imgClassifier/samples.png)

-Visit [here](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html) to read more about this dataset.
+Visit <a href="http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html" target="_blank">here</a> to read more about this dataset.

 The dataset is split into three parts, training, validation, and testing.
 During training, we applied transformations such as random scaling, cropping, and flipping, to help the network generalize better and lead to better performance.
 The validation and testing sets were used to measure the model's performance on data not seen by the model during training.